Contemporary knowledge about God, Evolution, and the meaning of human life.

 The fifth law is the law of moving into the depth of the multidimensional space on the Path to God.

-We know already that God is not in the sky and there is no sense in flying into space or in climbing mountains in search for Him.
+We already know that God is not in the sky and there is no sense in flying into space or in climbing mountains in search for Him.
 There is no localized God there.
-He is present there, of course, but not to a greater extent than elsewhere.
+He is present there, of course, but not to a greater extent than anywhere esle.
 The Divine Consciousness is present everywhere, both outside of our bodies and inside them.
 But one can perceive It only through mastering the ability to submerge into the depth of the multidimensional space.

 This path starts with the refinement of the emotional sphere, with refusing coarse emotional states, with mastering the ability of living in positive emotions only, with purging the organism of coarse energies.
 The latter is impossible without switching to the killing-free diet.
 The killing-free diet is also in accordance with the Bible’s commandment “You shall not kill!”.